Stabl-Energy/rust-dns/fair-rate-limiter/Readme.md

 - Measure memory consumption, add to Limitations section
 - Replace hash table with skip list and see if performance improves
 - Support concurrent use
-- Allow tracked sources to use unused untracked throughput allocation.
+- Allow tracked sources to use unused untracked throughput allocation
+- Adjust tick_duration to support max_cost_per_sec < 1.0

 License: Apache-2.0